IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 ## Dictionary-based Named Entity Recognition
 ### Goals
-The purpose of this model is identifying and extracting rock artist/rock artist member names from the headlines and descriptions of the abive-mentionded text corpus.
+The purpose of this model is identifying and extracting rock artist/rock artist member names from the headlines and descriptions of the above-mentionded text corpus.
 With this end in view a custom dictionary-based named entity recognition (NER) approach has been implemented.
 The pre-built dictionary is made up of data from multiple wikipedia lists on rock, metal and punk bands gathered by a web scraper.

 ### Challenges
 + Single/multiple rock artist name(s) and/or single/multiple rock artist member name(s) might be mentioned in a news headline and/or news description.
 Hence the text of the headline and the text of the description were combined to perform the search of the rock artist and rock artist member.
 Additionally, only whole words/compound words should be matched to avoid wrong labelling.
 On the other hand, the pre-built dictianaries of rock artists/rock artists member names contain 38 663 records.
 Given this particular context and taking into account that the end goal is assigning lists of identified rock artist/rock artist member names per every single text of the corpus, performance has become a critical issue.
 Several methods were evaluated including vectorization, flashtext, regex and a whole word search approcah proposed on Stack Overflow (question 5319922, user200783).
 The last one, when combined with a previous text preprocessing by removing special characters and a set of rock artists/rock artists member names, has proved to be the fastest and most effective.